 Camp Foley’s number is (218) 543-6161.

 Please no packages.
 Students are unable to receive or send email.
-It is best to send your child a letter the Saturday before they depart.
-Monday at the latest.
+It is best to send your child a letter no later than the Friday before they are scheduled to arrive at Camp Foley.

 Help your camper make the most of their time at Camp Foley.
 Check our packing list!